Brittney Spencer

 Brittney Spencer (born September 8, 1988) is an American country singer–songwriter.
-Spencer received notable attention following a viral Twitter video showing Spencer singing a cover of song by The Highwomen.
+In 2020 Spencer received notable attention following a viral Twitter video showing Spencer singing a cover of a song by the Highwomen.
 The video drew praise from fellow country artists and prompted the release of her first extended play (EP) titled Compassion (2020).
 She has also released several singles, including 2021's "Sober & Skinny".
 Spencer has since performed on the Country Music Association Awards and has embarked on a world tour.

 Early life

-Spencer is a native of Baltimore, Maryland.
+Spencer, who is of African-American heritage, is a native of Baltimore, Maryland.
 She developed an interest in music from singing in church.
 "Church, for me, was very cultural.
 It’s spiritual, but also very cultural.
 Families like mine, we couldn’t really afford singing lessons or anything like that, so I just sang in the church all the time," she told Baltimore magazine.
 She was raised as an African Methodist Episcopal.
 Spencer also came from a musical family.
 Her father was part of a quartet band.
 A friend from church got Spencer interested in The Chicks, which developed her interest in country music.
 From there, she developed interest in artists like Taylor Swift.
 She attended magnet schools in her teen years, including the George Washington Carver Center for Arts and Technology.
 During this time she learned to play guitar and piano.
 Spencer also took vocal lessons from a coach who taught her how to sing in a recording studio.
 She began by singing background vocals for R&B and gospel artists including Jason Nelson.
-In February 2013, Spencer moved to Nashville, Tennessee to pursue country music full-time.
+In February 2013, Spencer moved to Nashville, Tennessee, to pursue country music full-time.